-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south to California, east to the Rocky Mountains; more common west of the Cascades in Washington.
+Distribution: Occurring on both sides of the Cascades crest in Washington, but more common west of the crest; Alaska to California, east to the Rocky Mountains.

 Habitat: Widespread, but mostly in seasonally wet, open or forested areas.

 Annual or biennial herb from a taproot, the 1-several stems 1-4 dm. tall, usually freely-branched, sub-glabrous or with short, stiff hairs.

 Leaves alternate, numerous, basal and cauline, pinnate, the lateral leaflets 4-10, obovate to ovate or sub-orbicular, 3-20 mm. long, entire or with a few rounded teeth or lobes, the terminal leaflet considerably larger; all pubescent as the stem.

 Inflorescence of several-flowered racemes, usually bractless, but sometimes the lower flowers bracteate; pedicles 5-15 mm. long, ascending-erect; sepals 4, 1-2 mm. long, the outer pair saccate at the base; petals 4, white, 2-4 mm. long; stamens 6; style under 0.5 mm. long.